mend/renovate-ce-ee/docs/api.md

 `GET /api/status`

 Return the current status of the service since boot time.
-This information includes job history, job queue size, in-progress jobs, scheduler status, webhook status, and more.
+This information includes job history, job queue size, in-progress jobs, scheduler status, webhook status, Renovate version, and more.
 All timestamps in the response body are in UTC.